 These were not class action settlements with one-size-fits-all outcomes.
 Each claim was evaluated on its own facts.
 Some survivors received higher compensation based on the severity of the abuse, the duration of their detention, the psychological impact, and the strength of supporting evidence.
 Others received less.
 What remained consistent was the County’s willingness to resolve even those claims that fell outside the formal statute of limitations.

 For survivors of sexual abuse at Barry J. Nidorf Juvenile Hall, this matters.
 The compensation being offered is meaningful.
-The County is motivated to settle.
+The County is motivated to settle the Barey Niforf lawsuits.
 The legal structure is already in place with a roadmap for future settlements.
 And survivors who come forward now are likely to see resolution terms similar to those from the first round.

 Contact Us About Sylmar Juvenile Hall Sex Abuse Lawsuits